 What it lacks in spark though, it more than makes up for in atmosphere—the music, the location design, the use of cel-shaded characters that fit into them instead of blotchy FMV characters filmed in front of a bluescreen—and that's honestly as much of noir's appeal as the stories the genre lets unfold.
 There are better noir games, like the aforementioned Tex Murphy series (and The Pandora Directive especially) and Discworld Noir, but few that make it so satisfying to slip into a pair of gumshoes and snark at a prissy dame from Kansas whose attitude really isn't worth a measly $20 a day plus expenses.

 $40 a day?
 Perhaps.
 That whisky and detective-friendly dog-food's not going to buy itself...

-Oddly, the age of the original story and its setting mean that while Private Eye has obviously aged, it manages to pull off the rare trick of feeling retro rather than ancient.
+Oddly, the age of the original story and its setting mean that while Private Eye has obviously dated, it manages to pull off the rare trick of feeling retro rather than ancient.
 If you're a Chandler fan, it's still worth checking out if you see it cheap anywhere (though it's not 64-bit compatible).
 If you've never read any?
 Maybe you should fix that.
 You'll find cheap compilations almost anywhere books are sold, and the pulpier they are, the better.
-Afterwards, you might not feel like jumping into this adventure specifically, but that's okay.
-Hit Good Old Games for the second two Tex Murphy interactive movies and you'll still get all the noir you can handle, along with a couple more adventures with the guts to be different.
+Afterwards, you might not feel like jumping into this adventure specifically, but that's OK.
+Hit the second two Tex Murphy interactive movies and you'll still get all the noir you can handle, along with a couple more adventures with the guts to be different.